Emil-96/dailyquotes_android/README.md

 If that is not possible you can use the command line to build the app.
 For that, copy the repo and open the root directory in the terminal.
 Run the following command.

+On Linux:

+	./gradlew assembleRelease

 On Windows:

-	gradlew.bat assembleDebug
+	gradlew.bat assembleRelease

-On Linux:

-	./gradlew assembleDebug

-The .apk file will be found under `app/build/outputs/apk/app-debug.apk` and can be installed on any Android device.
+The .apk file will be found under `app/build/outputs/apk/release/app-debug-unsigned.apk` and can be installed on any Android device.

 ## Documentation